FREQUENTLY ASKED QUESTIONS

 Simply put, orthodontists specialize in orthodontics.
 The orthodontic field includes the detection and correction of unhealthy/poor alignments in the teeth and jaws.
 Orthodontists look not only at the appearance of teeth, but also at the underlying structure and how each part of the mouth works together to create your orthodontic condition.

-At your initial free orthodontic exam, Dr. King will get his bearings on your orthodontic condition with a thorough assessment.
+At your initial free orthodontic exam, Dr. King & Dr. Welch will get their bearings on your orthodontic condition with a thorough assessment.
 We’ll take x-rays of your mouth to understand the behavior of your bite, alignments and of individual teeth.
 We will then assess your condition, educate you and discuss your goals through treatment.
-Dr. King will inform you of the available treatment options we offer.
+Dr. King & Dr. Welch will inform you of the available treatment options we offer.
 We’ll discuss the best treatment option for you, provide you with a cost estimate and discuss your length of treatment.
 We’ll help you choose a payment method that works for you, and then we’ll start to map out your following appointments.
 The purpose of your initial orthodontic exam is to get an understanding of your current condition, determine your treatment and map out the next steps toward achieving your healthiest, most aligned smile.

 Invisalign is made out of BPA-free, clear plastic that is practically invisible when it’s in place.
 The flexible design of Invisalign allows these aligners to fit comfortably in the mouth, while strategically applying the perfect amount of pressure to the teeth.
 Each set of aligners is custom-made to fit the specific size and unique curve of your teeth.
 These sturdy, yet flexible aligners steadily guide the teeth into perfect alignment with each new set.